shivamksharma/NumericalAnalysisMethod/README.md

 The methods and their implementation

 The first issue of our article is the problem of solving the equation F(x) = 0, where F(x) can be any kind of function.
 For instance, we can have F(x) = x^2 + 6x + 6, or F(x) = cos(x).
 This is a well known problem in Mathematics, and it is known also that there is no way of finding out exactly the solution or solutions of every equation of this form.
 That's why mathematicians have been trying to offer approximate solutions for this equation.
 Please also note that the solutions of the equation F(x) = 0 are usually called the roots of the function F(x).

-Newton's method
+#Newton's method

 Newton's approach is the following: we start with an initial value for the solution (also called initial approximation), then we replace the function by its tangent, and we compute the root of this tangent which will be a better approximation for the function's root.
 We repeat this process until we find a suitable solution (one that is close enough to the actual solution and fits very well the equation F(x) = 0).
 It is obvious that this process is, in fact, an iterative process.
 Note also that the function F must be a real valued, differentiable function in order to apply Newton's algorithm.

 In detail, if we have a current approximation xCrt, the next approximation nNxt will be computed using the following formula:
-Hide   Copy Code

 xNxt = xCrt - (F(xCrt) / F`(xCrt))

-where F` denotes the derivative of the function F. The iteration process stops when we have gone through a maximum permitted number of iterations and we still can't find the solution, or when we have found an approximation which is close enough to the actual solution of the equation.
-Here is the code that implements Newton's method:
+where F denotes the derivative of the function F. The iteration process stops when we have gone through a maximum permitted number of iterations and we still can't find the solution, or when we have found an approximation which is close enough to the actual solution of the equation.
+Here is the code that implements

-Hide   Copy Code
+Newton's method:

 ---------------------------------------------------------------------------------------------------------------------------------
 /*